jeffmasty/JudahZone/README.md

 A mixer/looper/live performance environment written in Java for the Jack sound system. (https://jackaudio.org/)

-6 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops and 7 step sequencer tracks.
+6 mono or stereo input channels are currently handled, as well as 4 synchronized stereo recording loops, 3 full drum tracks, and 4 sequenced synthesizer tracks.
 All are mixed into a master stereo output bus.
 All audio channels have separately controlled internal gain, EQ, Hi/Lo Cut, Chorus, Overdrive, Delay, Reverb, an LFO, and stereo panning.
 These internal effects are supplanted by LV2 plugins hosted externally and controlled over OSC.
-Loops can be sync'd to the drum machine and different song lengths, instruments can be solo'd to different loops.
-The internal drum amd synth sequencers and song editor are fairly robust.
-A guitar tuner is supplied, as well as midi routing and a sheet music viewer.
+Loops can be sync'd to the drum machine and different song lengths and structures.
+A guitar tuner is supplied, as well as a sample player, sheet music viewer and midi routing.
+The internal synth engine has 18 oscillators supporting 6 voices of polyphony with the standard filter, envelope and wave shapes.

 Works great with an Akai MPK-Mini Midi Controller and/or a guitar/mic and midi foot switch controller.
 A few recordings made: https://www.youtube.com/user/judahmu/videos